 - Nike Wikipedia: https://en.wikipedia.org/wiki/Nike,_Inc.

-💬 Factory-side perspective: when brands create emotion, customers stay loyal even when competitors offer cheaper products.
+💬 Factory-side insight: When a brand creates emotional connection, customers stay loyal even when competitors offer cheaper products.

 2. Unmatched Athlete Partnerships and Storytelling

-Nike’s partnership strategy is one of the strongest in the world.
+Nike’s athlete partnership strategy is among the strongest in the sports industry.

 - Michael Jordan